 Writing this column is hard.
-What I want more than anything is to come here and positively reflect on the organization that I have dedicated the past two years of my life to managing and growing, but I don’t feel that I can right now.
-To be clear, I love this paper, I love the friends I have made and I cherish all the time spent together, but this past year on Pipe Dream has quite honestly made me extremely bitter and jaded toward this campus.
+What I want more than anything is to come here and warmly reflect on my past two years spent managing and growing this organization, but I am having some mixed emotions.
+To be clear, I love this paper, I love the friends I have made and I cherish all the time spent together, but this past year on Pipe Dream has been more challenging than I ever could have anticipated.

 My junior year as design manager on Pipe Dream was probably the most difficult hurdle I had faced in my academic career, but I ended the year proud of myself and my design staff for successfully bringing back print and all the cool graphics we created.
 This year as managing editor, however, has been incredibly emotionally draining between covering contentious campus events, receiving threats and hateful messages in my inbox and witnessing vitriolic back and forths in our comments every time I refresh Instagram.
-This year has made me sick of journalism and sick of people.
+This year made me doubt my passion for journalism.

-I hope that in the months after graduation, I will ease up once I am able to go on social media and check my email without expecting a new hateful message telling me that I am an awful writer or how they feel bad for my family that has to welcome me back home.
-But it has been difficult to pretend that these constant messages don’t slowly eat at you.
+I hope that in the months after graduation, I will ease up once I am able to go on social media and check my email without expecting a new hateful message.
+But it has been difficult to pretend that these constant attacks don’t slowly eat at you.

 While juggling my time at Pipe Dream with my academics, I was finally able to accept in these past couple years that I want to pursue art for the rest of my life and that it is OK to want that.
 I enrolled at Binghamton University after deciding not to attend the various art schools I had applied to in high school, fearing that I would never find a job.
 To everyone’s surprise, I decided to study chemistry and leave art behind to improve my chances of getting a job after college.